v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - The Intune administrator configures their tenant to work with a supported derived credential issuer.
 You don’t need to configure any Intune specific settings in the derived credential issuer's system.

-- The Intune administrator creates device configuration profiles that use **Derived credential** as an authentication method.
+- The Intune administrator creates device configuration profiles that use **Derived credential** as an authentication method and for S/MIME signing and encryption.
 This option is available for the following objects:

   - Common profile types like Wi-Fi, VPN, and Email, which includes the iOS native mail app